android/codelab-android-dagger-to-hilt/README.md

-# Migrating from Dagger to Hilt in your Android app
+# (Deprecated) Migrating from Dagger to Hilt in your Android app

+> [!CAUTION]
+> This codelab is deprecated and it will be removed soon.

 This folder contains the source code for the "Migrating from Dagger to Hilt in your Android app" codelab.